Faculty Sabbatical Leave

 A faculty member desiring sabbatical leave must submit one application package in paper form with the following seven sections, in sequential order, to their chair on or before December 1st.

-- A complete Application for Sabbatical Leave cover page;
+- A complete Application for Sabbatical Leave (PDF) cover page;

 - Abstract of leave proposal not to exceed 50 words;